mokarimi19/Office-Automation-Rest-API/README.md

 There are also some more alternative method to test project in djando and DRF API, But definitely Postman API Testing Method is superior to all.
 The active way of testing API in this projec was Browsable API of DRF.
 All code has been written in a way than code be tested with  Browsable API of DRF

+## Improvement
+Unforunaetly, In the begginig of project, I wasn't familiar with awesome api documentation  tools Swagger and openAPI standard.
+I could design better API.